Chuck Grassley: Whistleblowers

 The author of the Whistleblower Protection Act of 1989, Grassley has campaigned to increase protection and provide support for "whistleblowers".
 He has supported a number of FBI whistleblowers, including Coleen Rowley, Sibel Edmonds, and Jane Turner, although not supporting Department of Defense whistleblower Noel Koch.

+In 2016, Grassley and Senator Patrick Leahy introduced the FBI Whistleblower Protection Enhancement Act, which was signed into law on December 16, 2016.
+The legislation clarified that FBI employees are protected when making disclosures to supervisors within the chain of command, members of Congress, and the Office of Special Counsel.
+In 2017, Grassley called on the FBI to update its internal policies to comply with the new law.
+A 2024 Government Accountability Office report found continued deficiencies in the FBI's whistleblower protection regulations.

+In July 2025, Grassley introduced a second FBI Whistleblower Protection Enhancement Act (S. 2527), cosponsored by Senator Gary Peters.
+The bipartisan bill would extend protections from the 1989 Whistleblower Protection Act to FBI employees, prohibit supervisors from taking adverse personnel actions against whistleblowers, and eliminate the one-year waiting period before employees can challenge security clearance revocations.
-Grassley received a lifetime achievement award on May 17, 2007, from the National Whistleblower Center.

-In April 2014, Grassley announced plans to create a caucus in the Senate dedicated to strengthening whistleblower protections.
+On May 17, 2007, Grassley received a lifetime achievement award from the National Whistleblower Center.
+In April 2014, he announced plans to create a Senate caucus dedicated to strengthening whistleblower protections.

-Grassley defended the whistleblower in the Trump–Ukraine scandal, breaking with his party line, when he declared on October 1, 2019, that the whistleblower "appears to have followed the whistleblower protection laws and ought to be heard out and protected".
+Grassley defended the whistleblower in the Trump–Ukraine scandal, breaking with his party line, saying on October 1, 2019, that the whistleblower "appears to have followed the whistleblower protection laws and ought to be heard out and protected".

 After whistleblowers Colonel Alexander Vindman and Ambassador Gordon Sondland testified against Donald Trump and were subsequently fired, Grassley defended Trump's firing of both whistleblowers on the grounds that their firing was not retaliatory.

 Donald Trump

+Grassley supported Trump in the 2016 and 2020 presidential elections.
 On May 28, 2021, Grassley voted against creating an independent commission to investigate the January 6 United States Capitol attack.
-Later that year, Grassley campaigned with Donald Trump.
+Later that year, Trump endorsed Grassley's 2022 reelection bid at a rally in Iowa, calling him "a great American patriot".

+In July 2025, Trump publicly criticized Grassley for maintaining the Senate's blue slip tradition for federal judicial nominees, calling him "an absolute JOKE" and "totally ineffective".
+Grassley defended the practice, saying he was "offended" by Trump's comments and that the blue slip system provides "a necessary and time-honored check on the executive branch".